The Meaning Behind Keep Tahoe Blue

 What is the meaning of Keep Tahoe Blue?
 Perhaps you have bumper sticker on your car or have heard the slogan.
-But what does it really mean?
-The slogan is associated with the League to Save Lake Tahoe.
-This organization is dedicated to protecting and restoring the environmental health, sustainability, and scenic beauty of the Lake Tahoe Basin.
+The slogan is associated with the League to Save Lake Tahoe, an organization dedicated to protecting and restoring the environmental health, sustainability, and scenic beauty of the Lake Tahoe Basin.
 They emphasize water quality and clarity, and work to ensure the preservation of the lake for future generations.

 Tahoe Regional Planning Agency

 The League to Save Lake Tahoe was instrumental in creating Lake Tahoe's first unified planning agency.
 The Tahoe Regional Planning Agency, or TRPA operates under the authority of the states of California and Nevada.